sourcey/ausca/README.md

 ## Usage

-Check out the tests directory for functional examples.
+Check out http://ausca.com for documentation, and the tests directory for functional examples.

 ## Contributing